-Did you know Teacher Appreciation Week starts next week on May 2?
+Did you know Teacher Appreciation Week is the first week of May?

 If you did know that, you are probably: